-No matter what your level of fitness, you will find a Bikram Yoga class very challenging.
+No matter what your level of fitness, you will find a Hot Yoga class very challenging.
 The postures combine flexibility, strength, and balance to work your whole body from your bones to your skin.
 With persistence, patience, and dedication, you can lose inches and develop muscle tone and strength that might never come from other forms of exercise.

 The room is intentionally heated (approx. 105ºF & 40% humidity) to warm your muscles and allow you to work deeper and yet safer.
 The heat heals and helps prevent injuries.
 It promotes sweating, flushing toxins from your body and it increases heart rate, providing more of a cardio vascular workout.

 This class is very simple yet very challenging.
 All levels of practice benefit.
 As long as you try the right way and do the best you can, you will receive 100% of the benefits.
 The only person you should compare yourself to is yourself – we all come here to improve ourselves.
 It is an amazing journey!